schnell18/localenv/README.md

 # Containerized local development environment

-The local virtual development environment offers convenient and consistent cross-platform development experience.
+The local virtual development environment offers convenient and consistent cross-platform development experience that allows developers to run the modern full-stack inside their own computer.
 It manages complex runtime dependencies effectively to avoid pollution of host environment by leveraging container technology.
 This approach makes good use of computing powers in developer's laptop or workstation and creates sandboxes for safe experiments on the software and dependencies.
+It also addresses the challenge to run clustered middlewares (for example redis, kafka) as container, which advertises container IP addresses inaccessible from host.
+The localenv solves this problem by carefully crafting the provision scripts that work cross-platform.

 The localenv includes following databases and middlewares:

 * MariaDB